JohnnyCarlo/guanqiaoqu.github.io/_pages/markdown.md

   * Proposed and simulated two communication algorithms according to the requirements of the nodes.
   * Tools: Linux, C++, MATLAB

-2.China-Chile ICT "The Belt and Road " Joint Laboratory Construction and Joint Research (SQ2020YFE020708)
+2.China-Chile ICT "The Belt and Road" Joint Laboratory Construction and Joint Research (SQ2020YFE020708)
 ===
 * National Science and Technology Project
 * Sep 2021 – Present